ssm-lang/sslang/CONTRIBUTING.md

 If you've never made a PR before, here's a basic workflow to follow:

-1. Start with the `main` branch (or whatever you intend to PR into later), and make sure it is up to date: `git checkout main && git pull`.
+1. Start with the `main` branch (or whatever you intend to PR into later), and make sure it is up-to-date: `git checkout main && git pull`.

 2. Create a new feature branch: `git checkout -b <branch-name>`.

 3. Push your new branch to GitHub: `git push -u origin <branch-name>`.
 This also sets your upstream branch to `origin/<branch-name>`.

-4. Optionally, create a draft PR so others can follow your work.
+4. Optionally, create a draft PR, so others can follow your work.

 5. Make changes, add them, commit them.
 If you notice new commits to `main` that might conflict, merge them in.
 Or rebase, but you may have to force push.